-Science Museum Oklahoma presents Space Day Teacher's Resource Guide
+Science Museum Oklahoma and Boeing present

+Space Day Teacher's Resource Guide

 Thank you for your participation in Space Day.
-Science Museum Oklahoma wants to ensure your students' experience goes beyond the museum.
-Included in this resource guide are four thought-provoking talking points that draw upon the experiences had at Space Day and three classroom-appropriate experiments.
+Science Museum Oklahoma and Boeing want to ensure your students' experience goes beyond the museum.
+Included in this resource guide are six thought provoking talking points that draw upon the experiences had at Space Day and three classroom-appropriate experiments.